Gregor Golobič

-Gregor Golobič (born January 20, 1964) is a Slovenian politician.
+Gregor Golobič (born January 20, 1964) is a retired Slovenian politician.
 Between 2007 and 2012 he was president of the left liberal party Zares and between November 2008 and June 2011, he served as Minister for Science and Higher Education of Slovenia.

 Life

 Golobič was born in the Slovenian town of Novo Mesto, then in former Yugoslavia.
 He attended the Novo Mesto Grammar School.
 He enrolled at the University of Ljubljana, where he studied philosophy.
 In 1988, already as a student, he became employed by the Alliance of Socialist Youth of Slovenia, the youth organization of the League of Communists of Slovenia.
 Between 1992 and 2001, he served as the Secretary-General of the ruling Liberal Democracy of Slovenia.

 In 2002, he obtained his BA in philosophy from the University of Ljubljana with a thesis on a Lacanian critique of the philosophy of Cratylus.
 In 2006, he left his former party and in October 2007, he was elected president of the newly formed party Zares, made mostly of former members of the Liberal Democracy.
 In the 2008 parliamentary elections he was elected to the Slovenian National Assembly.
 In November of the same year, he was appointed Minister for Higher Education, Science and Technology in the centre left government of Borut Pahor.

 On April 21, 2011, he announced his resignation as Minister due to disagreements with the policies of the Prime Minister Borut Pahor.

 In June 2011, Golobič resigned from his position as Minister of Education.
 His resignation was followed by other ministers of the Zares party later in the same month, opening a government crisis, which was resolved in September 2011 with the vote of no confidence to Borut Pahor and the calling of early elections in December 2011.

 In February 2012, he was replaced by Pavel Gantar as the president of Zares.
 At the end of 2012, Golobič officially left politics, though he continues to be considered an important political figure with immense power, most of which he exercises behind the scenes.